nicolamisurati/tm5-900_ros/README.md

 - ```
   “No p gain specified for pid.
 Namespace: /gazebo_ros_control/pid_gains/shoulder_1_joint ...”
   ```
   It’s not really an error.
-In fact, if PID parameters were found, Gazebo will use PID controllers in ROS to control the joints, otherwise, the joints will be controlled with Gazebo methods.
+In fact, if PID parameters were found, Gazebo will use PID controllers in ROS to control the joints; otherwise, the joints will be controlled with Gazebo methods.

    [Ubuntu]: <https://releases.ubuntu.com/18.04/>
    [Oracle VM VirtualBox]: <https://www.virtualbox.org/>